theely/B005CSerial/README.md

+# Project Stauts

+*Functional* - Most of the mower functionalies are implemented and have been tests.

+## ToDo

+- Implement perimeter wire sensing
+- Extend status message to send perimeter wire data
+- Test perimeter wire

 # Serial Protocol
 To control the mower a text based USB Serial protocol is used.
 Simply connect to the mower with a USB data cable and open a USB serial connection with a baud rate of 9600.